milhud/dji-drone-person-tracker/README.md

 cmake --build .
 ```

-This will compile drone_control.exe and place it in the Debug folder.
+This will compile as example.exe and place it in the Debug folder.
+Rename drone_control.exe and move to the main repository folder.